-Prerequisite: CUL 111 or consent 15 hours per week (3 lecture - 12 lab) Fulfills core elements: 5,7,8,9,18
+Prerequisite: CUL 111 or consent 45 lecture - 180 lab hours Fulfills core elements: 5.7.8.9.18

 This course builds on the techniques learned in Elementary Food Preparation.
 Utilizing standard recipes, students learn how to prepare items such as soups, sauces, meats, seafoods, poultry, breads, desserts, appetizers, vegetables, salads and salad dressing.
 Menu planning, recipe costing and purchasing topics are covered in the lecture component and applied practically in the lab.